 In the early days, all denominations in Elkton, Kentucky worshipped at the Courthouse.
 The first church was built by the Methodists.
-In 1822, a little brick church was construction “a little west of the Public Square, on Main Street”.
-Here services were held for many years until in 1851, a brick edifice was built on a lot on Lincoln Lane at a cost of $4,000.00.
-In 1872, the house was remodeled at a cost of $2,000.00.
+In 1822, a little brick church was constructed “a little west of the Public Square on Main Street”.
+Here, services were held for many years until in 1851, a brick edifice was built on a lot on Lincoln Lane at a cost of $4,000.
+In 1872, the house was remodeled at a cost of $2,000.

-In May, 1911, the present church edifice was planned under the supervision of architects from Evansville, Indiana.
-The present church was erected on lots 13 and 14 of the John Gray plan of Elton, Kentucky.
+In May 1911, the present church edifice was planned under the supervision of architects from Evansville, Indiana.
+The present church was erected on lots 13 and 14 of the John Gray plan of Elkton, Kentucky.

 Petrie Memorial: fun, fellowship, and food!!!

 Uniting for worship, education, fellowship, going out in missions across the street and around the world making disciples of Jesus Christ for the transformation of the world.